Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 Dr. Nicole prioritizes hands-on education, giving parents the knowledge and confidence to support their child’s development every day.
 Choosing Movevery means joining a practice built on trust, collaboration, and excellence.
 We work closely with families so you feel informed, supported, and confident in your child’s care.

 Her approach is individualized and functional.
-Each session blends gentle bodywork with purposeful play that encourages exploration, skill building, and connection.
+Each session blends gentle bodywork and manual therapy with purposeful play that encourages exploration, skill building, and connection.
 Just as importantly, every visit includes opportunities to strengthen the parent-child bond.

 At Movevery, we celebrate every step.
 Each small milestone becomes a building block for bigger achievements, turning progress into moments of joy you and your child can share together.